 The parking at the Bramley Mountain trailhead is quite large, with enough room for about 15 cars.
 It could probably fit more.
 The trailhead has a small kiosk with a sign regarding tick safety on a pole.
 There is also a donation box for the fire tower project; drop a few dollars to help their cause!

 There is a trail register please sign it, here’s why.

 The blue-marked quarry trail exits the parking area at the obvious kiosk and register if you wish to climb on the summit trail; look for red markers leaving the parking area opposite the cars uphill into the woods.

 We describe the hike climbing on the Quarry Trail and returning on the Summit Trail.

-The blue marked Quarry Trail is wide and level.
-It it shown on maps as early as 1885 and was once a road that ascended at least part way up the mountain.
+The blue-marked Quarry Trail is wide and level.
+It was shown on maps as early as 1885 and was once a road that ascended at least partway up the mountain.
 It may have been the jeep road for the fire tower.

-As you hike along the old woods road watch for markers, even though it is easy to follow, there are other woods roads that branch off.
+As you hike along the old woods road, watch for markers.
+Even though it is easy to follow, other woods roads branch off.
 These may have been used as skid roads for past logging.
 Check the forest floor for cut stumps.

 At about 0.20-miles from the trailhead an impacted pond will be on your left.